-“My work begins with a mess and a prayer... and resolves in meaning.
+“My work often begins with an honest mess and a prayer... and resolves itself full circle/spiral.

 Much of contemporary art embraces disruption, mess, and rupture... and so does my own human process.

-I allow the image to begin in disorder and a calling out to God.
-Drips (tears), splatter (mess ups), expression and instability are not mistakes; they’re thresholds.
+I allow the image to begin in an authentic calling out to God.
+Drips (tears), splatter (mess ups), expression and uncertainty are not mistakes; they’re thresholds.
 But I don’t leave myself (or the viewer) to sit there in that unresolved energy.

 I don’t believe art is neutral.
 Images imprint.
 What we place on our walls becomes part of our inner weather.

-Where some art releases emotion, visionary art carries responsibility for what it activates.
-My work moves through mess, not as an endpoint, but as raw material... something that gets to be metabolized, alchemized, and translated into coherence.
+Where some art releases emotion and leaves it there, visionary art carries responsibility for what it activates.
+My work moves through the ‘mess’... something that gets to be metabolized, alchemized, and translated into empowered coherence.

-The right piece doesn’t just speak to you, It recalibrates you.
-Owning it is less like buying and more like reclaiming a part of yourself you didn’t yet have language for.”
+The right piece doesn’t just speak to you, It recalibrates you to remember what’s on the other side.
+Owning it is less like buying and more like reclaiming a part of yourself that you know is here to rise.
+Thats the real asset.”